MathiasFrisk/MathiasFrisk/README.md

 ## About me
 I am 20 years old and live in Porsgrunn, Norway.
 I have a strong interest in web development, automation, and photography.
 I enjoy working with various technologies to create efficient and visually appealing projects.

-## Technologies I'm learning at the moment 🌱
-* Improving my React.js skills
-* Exploring 3D rendering in web development
+## What I'm Currently Exploring ✨
+* I've transitioned all my web development to Framer for a more streamlined workflow
+* Experimenting with new design and animation techniques
-* Enhancing automation scripts with Python
+* Enhancing automation scripts with Python to optimize workflows

 ## Besides writing code
+* ⭐ Designing
 * :camera: Photography
 * :computer: Tech & Automation
 * :video_game: Gaming